Conditions of Sale

 9. Force Majeure

 9.1 The Company shall not be liable to the Buyer in any manner or be in breach of the Contract (subject to Condition 6.3) because of any failure or delay in performance of any of the Company’s obligations under the Contract arising from or attributable to a Force Majeure Event or a Brexit Event.
-“Force Majeure Event” means any acts, events, omissions, accidents or causes beyond the Company’s reasonable control (including, without limitation, any failure, omission or default on the part of any supplier or contractor of the Company); “Brexit Event” means any of the following events (a) – (c), or any discussions, proposals, negotiations or any other steps taken by the United Kingdom (UK) government or any authority or any other body or person in the UK or in any other jurisdiction, in anticipation of or related to or in preparation for or caused by Brexit: (a) a change in the Law or a new requirement to comply with any existing Law or existing Law ceasing to apply (for these purposes, Law means any legal provision a party must comply with including any law, statute, subordinate legislation, enforceable EU right, bye-law, regulation, order, mandatory guidance or code of practice, judgment of a court of law, or requirement of any regulatory body, whether in the UK or elsewhere); (b) in any jurisdiction, the loss of, a change to or the imposition of a new requirement for any licence or consent required of or by the Company to perform the Contract or to commercially exploit the Products; (c) a change to the business or economic environment in which the Company and/or its suppliers operate, including any changes or delays affecting customs, border checks and controls, storage, transportation and/ or logistics.
-In this Condition 9.1 “Brexit” means the United Kingdom ceasing to be a member state of the European Union (EU), regardless of which countries comprise the UK at such date, and the nature and extent of any change referred to in the definition of Brexit Event will be determined by reference to the Laws, requirements, environment and/or other relevant circumstances as they existed on 1 January 2019.
+“Force Majeure Event” means any acts, events, omissions, accidents or causes beyond the Company’s reasonable control (including, without limitation, any failure, omission or default on the part of any supplier or contractor of the Company); “Brexit Event” means any of the following events (a) – (d), or any discussions, proposals, negotiations or any other steps taken by the United Kingdom (UK) government or any authority or any other body or person in the UK or in any other jurisdiction, in anticipation of or related to or in preparation for or caused by Brexit: (a) a change in the Law or a new requirement to comply with any existing Law or existing Law ceasing to apply (for these purposes, “Law” means any legal provision a party must comply with including any law, statute, subordinate legislation, enforceable EU right, bye-law, regulation, order, mandatory guidance or code of practice, judgment of a court of law, or requirement of any regulatory body, whether in the UK or elsewhere); (b) in any jurisdiction, the loss of, a change to or the imposition of a new requirement for any licence or consent required of or by the Company to perform the Contract or to commercially exploit the Products; (c) a change to the business or economic environment in which the Company and/or its suppliers operate, including any changes or delays affecting customs, border checks and controls, storage, transportation and/ or logistics; or (d) in any jurisdiction, the imposition of, or a change to, a duty, tax or levy imposed on imports or exports of Products or any raw materials or components used by the Company to manufacture the Products.
+In this Condition 9.1, “Brexit” means the United Kingdom ceasing to be a member state of the European Union (EU), and the nature and extent of any change referred to in the definition of Brexit Event will be determined by reference to the Laws, requirements, environment and/or other relevant circumstances as they existed on 31 December 2021.

 10.1 If: (i) the Buyer enters into or makes any application to court in respect of, or calls or convenes any meeting for the approval of, any composition, compromise, moratorium, scheme or other similar arrangement with its creditors or any of them, whether under the Insolvency Act 1986, the Companies Act 2006 or otherwise, (ii) the Buyer resolves, or its directors resolve, to appoint an administrator of it, or a petition or an application for an administration order is made in respect of it, or an administration order is made in respect of it, or any step under the Insolvency Act 1986 is taken to appoint an administrator of it out of court, or it enters into administration, (iii) the Buyer enters into liquidation (whether voluntary or compulsory), or a resolution is passed or a petition presented to any court for the winding-up of the Buyer, (iv) any proceedings are commenced relating to the insolvency or possible insolvency of the Buyer, (v) the Buyer is unable to pay its debts within the meaning of section 123 of the Insolvency Act 1986, (vi) the Buyer ceases or threatens to cease to carry on trading, (vii) any analogous event to those listed above (“Events of Insolvency”) occurs in any jurisdiction, (viii) the Company has at any time reasonable grounds to believe that, on the balance of probabilities, any of the Events of Insolvency is about to occur within 30 days, (ix) the Buyer fails to observe or perform any of its obligations under the Contract or any other contract between the Company and the Buyer, or (x) the Buyer encumbers or in any way charges any of the Goods prior to ownership passing to the Buyer, then: